 I work on topics in Nonequilibrium Statistical Mechanics.

-As a theoretician, I work with chalk, slate, graphite and paper.
+As a theoretician, I work with chalk, slate, graphite, paper, and a laptop.

 Faculté des Sciences, de la Technologie et de la Communication

 Campus Limpertsberg, office BRB 0.04